 8 megapixel front camera

 Huawei Nova Lite verdict

-I was pleasantly surprised by the Nova Lite.
+The Nova Lite is a pleasant surprise and a welcome addition to the Huawei Nova line of inexpensive phones.
 It may not have all the features of a premium Android, but all the essentials are here.
 If you are on a tight budget, or have better things to do with your money, this is a good choice.
 It would be a good phone to buy a teenager or if you buy phones for your employees.